lizajupa04/lizajupa04/README.md

 # Hi there 👋
-<p>I am Colombian, Civil Engineer 👷🏻‍♀️ and specialist in Project Management.
+<p>I'm Colombian, Civil Engineer 👷🏻‍♀️ and specialist in Project Management.
 Three years after finishing my career I started to be curious about software development and I loved it.
-Since then I have not stopped learning programming and I am currently studying a technology in Software Development.
-I feel very happy and I am looking forward to dive into the working field later on.
+Since then I haven't stopped learning programming and I'm currently studying a technology in Software Development.
+I feel very happy, looking forward to dive into the working field later on.

 I started learning through Youtube and then, while I was working and studying English in the USA, I applied to Shecodes company, which gave me a scholarship to get certified as a web designer.
 It was an achievement for me taking my first steps in programming.
-And now I am in the SENA.
+And now I'm in the SENA.
 </p>

 <h4> If you see me outside my computer 👩‍💻❌, you can find me:</h4>